So you want to be a church greeter. What is something that every church greeter should know?

 Offer to pray with your guest before leaving if appropriate.

-Then pray something short and simple before your leave their presence.
-Allow this to be a potential aspect of care, and an opportunity for God to work.
+Then pray something short and simple before you leave their presence.
+Allow this to be a potential aspect of care and an opportunity for God to work.

 5. Help visitors know where to go.